tweedegolf/storage-abstraction/publish/Storage/README.md

 If the bucket was created successfully the `value` key will hold the string "ok".

-If you wanted to create a public bucket and the bucket couldn't be made public for instance because you use the AmazonS3 adapter i.c.w.
-Backblaze or Cloudflare R2, `value` will hold `Bucket ${bucketName} created successfully but you can only make this bucket public using the web console`.
+If you wanted to create a public bucket and the bucket couldn't be made public because Backblaze with S3 API and Cloudflare R2 don't support it, `value` will hold `Bucket ${bucketName} created successfully but you can only make this bucket public using the ${provider} web console`.

 If the bucket exists or if creating the bucket fails for another reason the `error` key will hold the error message.